-§ 1092(e)(1)(H) AMO actionable intelligence
+§ 1092(e)(1)(H) AMO Actionable Intelligence

-AMO actionable intelligence - The number of times that actionable intelligence related to border security was obtained through the use of unmanned aerial systems and manned aircraft.
+AMO Actionable Intelligence - The number of times that actionable intelligence related to border security was obtained through the use of unmanned aerial systems and manned aircraft.

-This measure is under review and will be provided in the FY 2019 State of the Border report.
+This measure is still under review and will be provided in future versions of the report.

-§ 1092(g)(3)(D) OTHER APPROPRIATE INFORMATION
+§ 1092(g)(3)(D) Other Appropriate Information